Weather: Mild Saturday, followed by cool Sunday

-Spring offers a teasing taste of nice weather and then recedes this weekend, with Saturday being the best day to head outside.
-But get out there early, forecasters say.
+There is a possibility of a light rain “pretty much all day long,” he said.

+The typical high temperature this time of year is 57 degrees, Pollina said, lower than Saturday’s high of 71 degrees in Islip — which missed breaking the 2002 record there by 2 degrees.

-“A weekend tale of two days — a spring Saturday and a raw, cool Sunday,” said meteorologist Bruce Avery of News 12 Long Island.
+Meteorologist Bruce Avery of News 12 Long Island described this weekend as “a tale of two days — a spring Saturday and a raw, cool Sunday.”

-Saturday will start out mild, with temperatures reaching well into the 60s, said meteorologist Melissa DiSpigna of the National Weather Service’s Upton office.

-The farther west you are on Long Island, the better weather you’ll see Saturday.
-Out west, the temperatures could reach into the low 70s, but they dip as low as 55 as you move east, Avery said.

-Sunday looks even worse.
-Cold and damp weather is expected throughout the day, with the temperatures reaching a high of only about 45, DiSpigna said.
-Sunday night will be breezy, as well.

-By this time in the year, temperatures are usually close to 60, she added.
-But Long Island remains in a cold pattern.

-Monday offers little in the way of relief, with heavy rains expected for much of the day.
+Monday offers little in the way of relief, with moderate to heavy rains expected for much of the day and temperatures in the mid- to upper 50s.

 Looking ahead, temperatures in the middle of the week are expected to hover in the mid-50s, with lows at night dipping to near 40, Avery said.